MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 LV network.

 The refrigerant then flows through EV1 and EV2 and continues to chiller and evaporator.
 In the chiller, the refrigerant absorbs heat from the coolant cycle.
 In the evaporator the refrigerant absorbs heat from the cabin air and continues its way back to the compressor.
 R1234yf is used to accurately represent phase-change and thermodynamic behavior.

-### Refrigerant System Architecture (GT-SUITE)
+### Heat pump System Architecture (GT-SUITE)

+The GT-SUITE model represents the thermodynamic and mechanical behavior of the Heat Pump, while Simulink manages the system-level control and signal exchange.
 The model simulates the thermodynamic behavior of a closed-loop refrigerant cycle and is intended for system-level performance analysis and component evaluation.
 The refrigerant circulates through the system, undergoing pressure and phase changes to absorb heat from the evaporator and reject it through the condenser.

 The figure below shows H/P system architecture in GT-SUITE.